 With such dramatic differences between indicas and sativas in terms of medicinal efficacy and the experience of the patient, those legally using medical cannabis should work with their physician and dispensary to experiment with various strains that are already known to deliver exceptional benefits to other sufferers, especially those with the same condition.

-Patients must strive to find the strains that best deal with their particular disease or ailment and its symptoms, including the side effects of any pharmaceuticals or therapies.
-This is typically not an overnight project and may require months or even years of diligent effort.
+Patients must strive to find the strains that best deal with their particular disease or ailment and its symptoms.
+This is typically not an overnight project.
+It may require months or even years of diligent effort.
 Because this efficacy is so subjective, the advice of other patients can be given only so much weight.
-The true test of a particular strain of indica or sativa occurs only when used by an individual patient when they most need it, such as during bouts of pain, nausea, or insomnia.
+The true test of a particular strain of indica vs. sativa occurs only when used by an individual patient when they most need it.

 Be sure to check out our online shop for the best seeds from the best US cannabis seed bank!

 *Always consult a physician before making any changes to your health or fitness regimen.*